Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Related Work

-\textbf{Spatial-Temporal Factorization.} To address the complexity in video-centric learning, factorization~\citep{tran2018closer} has become a fundamental architectural strategy~\citep{liu2022video,bertasius2021space,lin2019tsm,ma2024latte}, which decouples spatial and temporal components to enable efficient video representation.
+\textbf{Spatial-Temporal Factorization.} To address the complexity in video-centric learning, factorization~\cite{tran2018closer} has become a fundamental architectural strategy~\cite{liu2022video,bertasius2021space,lin2019tsm,ma2024latte}, which decouples spatial and temporal components to enable efficient video representation.
 Some works~\cite{chen2023videocrafter1,videoworldsimulators2024} extend this paradigm via hierarchical factorization across multiple scales.
-Due to the reduced model scale, these factorized approaches compromise spatial-temporal coupling, leading to suboptimal results when data is scaled~\cite {ma2024latte}. \emph{Differently, {we propose a new perspective by lifting the architecture factorization to a higher task-oriented level}}, thereby preserving model capacity while achieving superior text-following capabilities in video generation.
+At a higher level, Emu Video~\cite{girdhar2024factorizing} similarly explores factorizing text-to-video generation through full training with an explicit intermediate image.
+While Emu Video studies this idea through a dedicated factorized generator, our method is designed as a lightweight retrofit for existing pretrained T2V backbones, making the approach more modular and easier to integrate in practice.
+Existing architectural factorization approaches can also compromise spatial-temporal coupling under limited model capacity, leading to suboptimal results when data is scaled~\cite{ma2024latte}. \emph{Different from these lines of work, we lift factorization to a higher, task-oriented level}, thereby preserving model capacity while achieving stronger text-following capabilities in video generation.